-Congo remains one of the world’s least developed countries in terms of life expectancy, education and standard of living.
-Nearly 64% of the population lives in poverty and very few people earn living wages.
-Almost 70% of the population is engaged in subsistence farming, and farmers still lack the resources they need—such as tools and seeds—to make a living from their work.
+Congo remains one of the world’s least developed countries in terms of life expectancy, education, and standard of living.
+Nearly 64 percent of the population lives in poverty.
+Almost 70 percent of the population is engaged in subsistence farming, and farmers routinely lack the resources they need—such as tools and seeds—to make a living from their work.
 Many people don’t have enough food, with 15.6 million facing emergency levels of food insecurity—the highest number that has ever been recorded in any country.